- Committee on Foreign Investment in the U.S.

 All metropolitan Core Based Statistical Area (CBSA) export numbers in these tables were tabulated by matching the five-digit ZIP codes entered on U.S. export declarations with the five-digit ZIP codes specified for each metropolitan CBSA using concordance files from the Census Bureau’s Geography Division and the U.S. Postal Service.

-In 2005, there were cases where two or more adjacent metro areas share the same five-digit ZIP code where it is impossible to assign export transactions with that ZIP code to any single metropolitan CBSA.
-In such cases, export transactions for the ZIP code in question were assigned to a catch-all “crossovers” category.
+In 2005, there were cases where two or more adjacent metro areas shared the same five-digit ZIP code which made it impossible to assign export transactions with that ZIP code to any single metropolitan CBSA.
+In these cases, export transactions for the ZIP code in question were assigned to a catch-all “crossovers” category.
 The crossovers category in 2005 accounted for about 2 percent of total U.S. merchandise exports.
 In 2006, the Office of Management and Budget eliminated this issue and assigned a single metropolitan CBSA to each five-digit ZIP code.
 Therefore there is no “crossover” category after 2005.

 Because of the relative precision of the five-digit ZIP code method used to compile these tables, the metropolitan CBSA export figures in these Web pages can be compared and used in conjunction with any other metropolitan CBSA-based federal statistics (e.g., on population, income, educational level).
 The only limitation is that the numbers presented here only cover metropolitan CBSAs.

-Regarding comparability with other U.S. trade data, the export figures in this publication can be used in conjunction with the OM-ZIP–based state-level data issued by the U.S. Census Bureau.
+Regarding comparability with other U.S. trade data, the export figures in this publication can be used in conjunction with the OM-ZIP–based state-level data issued by the U.S. Census Bureau (http://www.census.gov/foreign-trade/statistics/state/zip/index.html).
 Using these data together it is possible, for example, to show Cleveland's share of Ohio's export sales.
+However, OM-ZIP data should not be compared to sub-national statistics compiled on an OM-State basis.

 For additional information regarding the collection and limitations of the Census Bureau’s foreign trade statistics, please go to http://www.census.gov/foreign-trade/Press-Release/current_press_release/explain.pdf.